East Street Market

 East Street Market also known locally as 'East Street', 'The Lane', or 'East Lane', is a street market in Walworth in South East London.

 Location

-East Street is in the London Borough of Southwark and is between Walworth Road on the western side and the Old Kent Road on the Eastern side.
+East Street is in the London Borough of Southwark, between Walworth Road on the western side and the Old Kent Road on the Eastern side.

-The market runs down East Street from the junction with Walworth Road to Dawes Street, passing East Street Baptist Church and a multitude of shops.
+The market runs down East Street from the junction with Walworth Road to Dawes Street, passing East Street Baptist Church and a many shops.
 The main entrance to the market is from Walworth Road.
 A bus stop on Walworth road serves the market, with buses arriving from Elephant and Castle or Camberwell Green.
 These include bus numbers 12, 35, 40, 45, 68, 148, 171, 176 and 468.

 History

 There has been street trading in the Walworth area since the 16th Century, when farmers rested their livestock on Walworth Common before continuing to the city.
 During the Industrial Revolution, stalls lined the whole of the Walworth Road, but the market has only been officially running since 1880.

 In the 17th century, the area through which East Street now runs was rural fields and ‘common’ land where people could graze their animals.
 The area to the north was known as ‘Lock's Field’ and, in 1878, was described as little more than ‘a dreary swamp’.
 Conditions improved and by 1881 it was recorded as a site for gypsies to stay during the winter months.
 To the south was Walworth Common; a popular point for the farmers of Kent and Surrey to stop overnight before making their journey into the city.
 People would buy produce directly from these drovers and eventually a market was established.